flyway/flywaydb.org/documentation/configuration/parameters/oracleKerberosCacheFile.md

 ## Description
 The location of the `krb5cc_<UID>` credential cache file for use in Kerberos authentication.
-This is optional, and only has any significance when `oracleKerberosConfigFile` is also specified.
+This is optional, and only has any significance when `kerberosConfigFile` is also specified.
 It may assist performance.

 ## Usage